Hope-Liang/ID2223Lab2/README.md

 ## Introduction

 In this project, the goal is to fine-tune a pre-trained transformer model (Whisper) for Swedish language translation, refactor it into a feature pipeline and a training pipeline and build a serverless UI for using the fine-tuned model.
-The code are designed to run on Google Colab for feature extraction and training, and Huggingface for UI.
+The pipeline structure uses Hopsworks/Google Drive/KTH OneDrive as feature store, Google Drive/Hugging face as model store and Hugging face as interactive UI to build applications.
+The interactive UI takes user's speech record as input and prints the recognized spoken sentence.

 ## Whisper